1989 Tiananmen Square protests and massacre: 1986 student demonstrations

 In mid-1986, astrophysics professor Fang Lizhi returned from a position at Princeton University and began a personal tour of universities in China, speaking about liberty, human rights, and the separation of powers.
 Fang was part of a wide undercurrent within the elite intellectual community that thought China's poverty and underdevelopment, and the disaster of the Cultural Revolution, were a direct result of China's authoritarian political system and rigid command economy.
 The view that political reform was the only answer to China's ongoing problems gained widespread appeal among students, as Fang's recorded speeches became widely circulated throughout the country.
 In response, Deng Xiaoping warned that Fang was blindly worshipping Western lifestyles, capitalism, and multi-party systems while undermining China's socialist ideology, traditional values, and the party's leadership.

 In December 1986, inspired by Fang and other "people-power" movements worldwide, student demonstrators staged protests against the slow pace of reform.
-The issues were wide-ranging and included demands for economic liberalization, democracy, and the rule of law.
+The issues were wide-ranging and included demands for economic liberalisation, democracy, and the rule of law.
 While the protests were initially contained in Hefei, where Fang lived, they quickly spread to Shanghai, Beijing, and other major cities.
 This alarmed the central leadership, who accused the students of instigating Cultural Revolution-style turmoil.

 General Secretary Hu Yaobang was blamed for showing a "soft" attitude and mishandling the protests, thus undermining social stability.
 He was denounced thoroughly by conservatives and was forced to resign as general secretary on 16 January 1987.
-The party began the "Anti-bourgeois liberalization campaign", aiming at Hu, political liberalization, and Western-inspired ideas in general.
+The party began the "Anti-bourgeois liberalisation campaign", aiming at Hu, political liberalisation, and Western-inspired ideas in general.
 The campaign stopped student protests and restricted political activity, but Hu remained popular among intellectuals, students, and Communist Party progressives.